Campbell-Muscle-Lab/SLControl_analysis/docs/pages/length_control/length_control.md

 ## Strong recommendation

-Run your analysis *incrementally* until you get the hang of it because it is relatively easy to trouble an analysis that only includes a few files, and quite challenging to troubleshoot a large project.
+Run your analysis *incrementally* until you get the hang of it because it is relatively easy to troubleshoot an analysis that only includes a few files, and quite challenging to troubleshoot a large project.

 To run incrementally:
 + Test your analysis for each preparation by itself